pandigh/create-user-in-mysql/mysql-commands.md

-# view table data
+# how to  view table data

       SELECT * From pandi ;

   # how to change the database

        use Sanjana;

   # how to create the table